AA-maker/LaundroSync/README.md

 # LaundroSync
-A software service to optimize the laundry process
+Welcome to the software repository for LaundroSync, a software service built to optimize the laundry process.
+By giving user the ability to remotely check machines' statuses they can save time and energy.
+Laundry does not need to be difficult, we have the solution.
+Save time and frustration with LaundroSync!